 Stop by for fair-trade tea, a coffee pick-me-up, or a muffin on the go.
-Note: The café's name will be changing in the fall 2022 semester.

 Kneller Athletic Center

 The multipurpose George F. Kneller Athletic Center is a hub of activity for Clark's students, faculty, staff, and alumni.
 Level one has four racquetball courts and two squash courts; level two features a six-lane, 25-yard swimming pool, a team weight room, locker rooms, and a racquetball/squash viewing area; level three comprises a fitness center, gymnasium with four full-size basketball courts, training room, equipment room, swimming pool viewing area, conference/classroom, restrooms, and the main lobby; and level four includes a multipurpose room, athletic department offices, and another meeting room.
 Visit clarkathletics.com for more information about the Kneller and Bickman facilities.